borot/fixit/README.md

-# Fixit, a simple fixture for rspec and may be others
+# Fixture, a simple fixture for rspec and others

 ## What is it?